 a machine learning example used repeatedly…but it’s a good one.
 Self-driving

-cars are becoming a reality, thanks to the pilot
+cars are becoming a reality with the pilot

 project in Pittsburgh.
-Backed by a strong network and nearly perfect
+Backed by a strong network and an array of sensors, the cars ideally process data much

 algorithms and programming.
 They are vulnerable to manipulation (hacking) by